syedsohan/50DaysOfJavaScript/Day-17/README.md

 # Longest Consecutive Sequence.

+## Instructions

-- Given an array of elements, find a subsequence in the array such that all the elements in the sequence are consecutive irrespective of their order.
+Given an array of elements, find a subsequence in the array such that all the elements in the sequence are consecutive irrespective of their order.

 ## Example